New Mexico History Museum

 On the Historic Santa Fe Plaza

-The New Mexico History Museum features 3 1/2 floors of exhibitions telling the stories that made the American West, from the early lives of Native peoples to Spanish colonists, the Mexican era, Santa Fe Trail merchants, the railroad, cowboys, outlaws, scientists, and hippies.
-Artifacts, films, and computer interactives make history come alive in the state’s newest museum.
+New Mexico History Museum is a statewide educational resource, local landmark, and destination for anyone seeking to understand the diverse experiences of the people of New Mexico.
+The museum is a connecting point for all communities, telling the stories that made the American West, from the early lives of Native peoples to Spanish colonists, the Mexican era, Santa Fe Trail merchants, the railroad, cowboys, outlaws, and scientists.

 he New Mexico History Museum (http://www.nmhistorymuseum.org) aims to engage visitors in the craft of history.
 Within a theatrical environment, this newest museum in New Mexico, which opened May 24, 2009, offers the powerful stories of the many cultures that have called the Land of Enchantment home.
 Sometimes those cultures blended.
 Sometimes they clashed.
 Always, they added new stitches to a tapestry of life that’s among the oldest in the nation.